Post-Bariatric Body Contouring

 How long will my results from a body lift last?

 These are permanent changes made by Dr. Lin.
 The excess skin he trims away is gone for good.
 So are the stubborn pockets of fat he removes with targeted liposuction.
 Separated stomach muscles are permanently returned to their former position in the middle of the abdomen.
+Nonetheless, with time and gravity, the skin may loosen again over time and require additional tightening procedures in time.

 As long as you maintain your new healthy weight, incorporate exercise and better nutrition into your life, and stay as active as possible, you’ll enjoy the results of your body lift for the rest of your life.